Qumulo/docs/nics-transceivers-cables.md

   - fiber
   - fiber_optic
   - fiber_optic_cable
-sidebar: administrator_guide_sidebar
 ---

-This section explains how to identify your node's NICs and choose the correct transceivers and cables for your Qumulo nodes.
+This section explains how you can identify your node's NICs and choose the correct transceivers and cables for your Qumulo nodes.

 ## Identifying the NICs in Your Node